carbon-language/carbon-lang/clang/docs/UsersManual.rst

 array sections), ``#pragma omp cancel`` and ``#pragma omp cancellation point`` directives, and ``#pragma omp taskgroup`` directive.

-Use :option:`-fopenmp` to enable OpenMP.
-Support for OpenMP can be disabled with :option:`-fno-openmp`.
+Use `-fopenmp` to enable OpenMP.
+Support for OpenMP can be disabled with `-fno-openmp`.

 Controlling implementation limits
 ---------------------------------